Student of Egypt. Salary: $20,000 or less

-During graduate school, you managed to pick the right advisors and the right specialty and land a position in a prominent museum or research institution.
-In time, your employer grants you a dig concession, and you hire your own minions to carry your trowels and Munsell scale on your Egyptian tour.
+Thanks to picking the right specialty in grad school—good forward thinking—you land a position in a prominent research institution.
+Your employer grants you a dig concession, and you hire your own minions to carry your trowels and Munsell scale on your Egyptian tour.

-Indiana Jones is asking you to check out his latest site instead, because he knows you'll be better at interpreting what you find than he will.
+Indiana Jones walks in and asks you to check out his latest site because he knows you'll be better at interpreting what you find than he will.
 At least you think that's what the guy's name was.
 A big Egyptology school just named a scholarship after you and you've been celebrating for a week straight.